howtofly-lab/Youtube-to-Spotify-Converter/README.md

 ## Getting Started

 To use this app, first download the repo then cd to the folder on your computer.
-Then to start the app run:
+Then, to start the app run:

 ```bash
 npm run dev